trunglv/mage2_dev/README.md

 ## Other tools

-### 1. Build a order grid table ( For missing orders and missing data in existed items )
+### 1. Build an order grid table ( For missing orders and missing data in existed items )
 Example:
 #### Build for all missing orders
 ```
 sudo bin/magento beta_dev:build_order_grid --missing-orders true

 ```
-#### Build for a specific order -- In case you want to refresh just one item due to it just misses few fields.
+#### Build for a specific order -- In case you want to refresh just one item due to it just misses a few fields.

 ```
 sudo bin/magento beta_dev:build_order_grid --missing-orders [order_id]